gyng/betabot/README.md

 Features network adapters and plugin framework goodies (database ORM, web hooks, settings, packaging, install).

 An IRC adapter and some useful plugins are included.
-A web-based bouncer and public site in the roadmap.